eltsvetk/CS5010_Project/VideoScript.md

 *Jonathan:* The code for our project is in three scripts.
 One script loads and cleans the data, a second script does the statistical analysis and data plots, and a third script does the interactive mapping.
 Most of our testing was whitebox testing, meaning we looked at each other's code, to make sure we understood it.

 # CONCLUSION SLIDE 1
 *Jonathan:* This bar graph summarizes a key finding of our project.
-It's commonly known that cities tend to vote Democratic, and Democrats express more environmental concern than Repubicans, so it's no surprise to see that climate change attitudes differ along party lines.
+It's commonly known that cities tend to vote Democratic, and Democrats express more environmental concern at the voting booth than Repubicans, so it's no surprise to see that climate change attitudes differ along party lines.

 # CONCLUSION SLIDE 2